-Stephen Spiegelhalter left the Department of Justice in January 2014 for IBM, and now serves as a partner at Ernst & Young.
+Stephen Spiegelhalter left the Department of Justice in January 2014 for IBM.
+He later joined Ernst & Young as a partner before moving on to Alvarez & Marsal.
 He joined the fraud section's FCPA unit in 2010 from the US Attorney's Office in the District of Columbia.

 Spiegelhalter is a 1998 graduate of Brigham Young University.
 He received his law degree from the Georgetown University Law Center in 2001.
 From 2001 to 2006, Spiegelhalter worked at Latham & Watkins in Washington, DC.
 He then clerked for a short time for Raymond Gruender, US appellate judge for the Eighth Circuit in St Louis.